The Little Vampire (film): Soundtrack

 A soundtrack for the film, titled Music from and Inspired by The Little Vampire, was released on October 17, 2000, by New Line Records.
-Like the last soundtrack, Dutch Eurodance group Vengaboys released the song Shalala Lala as a single and it is included in the soundtrack album.
+Like the last soundtrack, Dutch Eurodance group Vengaboys released the song "Shalala Lala" as a single and is included in the soundtrack album.

-Track listing

 Reception

 The film was a box-office bomb, grossing $28 million against its $35 million budget.

 Critical

-The film received mixed reviews from 66 critics, with Rotten Tomatoes giving it a 55% rating.
-The consensus states, "The Little Vampire can't seem to find the right pitch, with its muddled, jumpy script and badly executed mix of cuteness and fright."

-Lawrence Van Gelder of The New York Times gave it a positive review, declaring, "Not often does a family film come along that is literate, clever, mischievous and just plain fun."
-Roger Ebert, however, gave the film two stars, saying "The movie has first-rate credits, from the director Uli Edel (Last Exit to Brooklyn) to the writers Karey Kirkpatrick (James And The Giant Peach) and Larry Wilson (Beetlejuice), to the cast (Lipnicki played the kid in Jerry Maguire and Stuart Little).
-The costumes are neat, the photography is great--all the pieces are on hand, but they don't fit."
+Lawrence Van Gelder of The New York Times gave it a positive review, and called the film "literate, clever, mischievous and just plain fun".
+Roger Ebert gave the film two stars out of four, saying that "the movie has first-rate credits, from the director Uli Edel (Last Exit to Brooklyn) to the writers Karey Kirkpatrick (James And The Giant Peach) and Larry Wilson (Beetlejuice), to the cast (Lipnicki played the kid in Jerry Maguire and Stuart Little).
+The costumes are neat, the photography is great--all the pieces are on hand, but they don't fit".

-Michael Thomson for the BBC gave the film three stars, questioning the tone but remarking, "Yet the basic idea which drives this jolly film, along with Lipnicki's charm, is sometimes almost enough."
+Michael Thomson for the BBC gave the film three stars, questioning the tone but remarking: "Yet the basic idea which drives this jolly film, along with Lipnicki's charm, is sometimes almost enough".

-Jan Stuart for The Los Angeles Times praised most of the cast, but criticized Lipnicki, and said, "Older kids and grown-ups looking for more sophisticated humor will have to content themselves with a running gag about vampire cows, which could have been funnier than Edel makes it here."
+Jan Stuart for The Los Angeles Times praised most of the cast, but criticized Lipnicki, and said: "Older kids and grown-ups looking for more sophisticated humor will have to content themselves with a running gag about vampire cows, which could have been funnier than Edel makes it here".

+Angela Sommer-Bodenburg, author of the original The Little Vampire book series, found the film to be beautiful, atmospheric, funny, clever, and well-made, but she criticized the film's ending in which the vampires become human again, as the tragedy of the vampires in her books lies especially in their inability to become human again.

+Accolades

+In 2001, the film received the German Film Award as "Best Children's Film".
+Jonathan Lipnicki was nominated at the 27th Saturn Awards for "Best Performance by a Younger Actor".
+Lipnicki and Rollo Weeks were both also nominated at the 22nd Young Artist Awards, Lipnicki for "Best Performance in a Feature Film: Young Actor Age Ten or Under" and Weeks for "Best Performance in a Feature Film: Supporting Young Actor".

+Animated adaptation

+In 2017, an animated film called The Little Vampire 3D was released.
+The film is loosely based on the 2000 live-action film and was produced, written, and directed by Richard Claus (producer of the live-action film), among others.
+Besides having thematical similarities, Jim Carter and Alice Krige also reprised their roles as Rookery and Freda Sackville-Bagg.